jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

 ```
 sudo ip netns exec clab-cleu25-XR01 tcpdump -ni Gi0-0-0-1
 ```
 #### do we keep this (requires re-creating the shell script), or do we just have users run the verbose tcpdump command?
+Or take the packet walk doc and merge it into here and call it good?

 In lab_1 When we ran the XRd topology setup script it called the 'nets.sh' subscript in the ~/SRv6_dCloud_Lab/util directory.
 The nets.sh resolved the underlying docker network IDs and wrote them to text files in the util directory.
 As an example link "A" in the topology has a mapped file called xrd01-xrd02 which contains the linux network id we need.